List of South Park characters: Tolkien Black

-Tolkien Black first appeared in "Cartman Gets an Anal Probe".
+Tolkien Black (also known as Token Black and Token Williams in "Here Comes the Neighborhood") first appeared in "Cartman Gets an Anal Probe".
 He is the only black child in South Park until the introduction of Nichole Daniels in "Cartman Finds Love" in season 16.
 Originally named "Token", "Token Williams", and finally "Token Black" as a play on the notion of a token black character, it is retconned in the second episode "The Big Fix" of the twenty-fifth season (2022) his first name is actually "Tolkien", after J. R. R. Tolkien.
 In the episode, Tolkien addresses an assembly hosted by Stan in which he states that he hates his namesake, saying that he finds J.R.R.
 Tolkien's work to be "a bunch of nerdy, jive-ass dragon shit".
 After his name was changed, Comedy Central changed the synopses and subtitles for every past episode that mentions the name "Token" to "Tolkien".

 Episodes in which he plays a major role often address ethnicity-related topics.
 In "Here Comes the Neighborhood", he becomes self-conscious when his classmates mock him for being the wealthiest one in their class.
 He attempts to address this by inviting several other wealthy families to move to South Park (who all happen to be black) including Will Smith and Snoop Dogg, leading the townspeople to refer to them as "richers".
 When he realizes he does not fit in with his wealthy peers either, he goes to live with lions at the zoo, before he learns that his classmates mock him not because they do not like him, but because they all mock each other and because it is part of how they relate to each other.

 In "Cartman's Silly Hate Crime 2000", his father declares hate crime legislation to be "a savage hypocrisy".
 In the season 11 (2007) episode "With Apologies to Jesse Jackson", Stan is perplexed by Tolkien's rebuffs of his attempts to make amends with Tolkien after Stan's father reluctantly exclaimed "niggers" when attempting to solve a puzzle as a contestant during a live taping of Wheel of Fortune.
 When Stan has an epiphany, he tells Tolkien "I've been trying to say that I understand how you feel, but I'll never understand.
 I'll never really get how it feels for a black person to [hear] somebody use the N-word", to which Tolkien accepts Stan's apology by saying "Now you get it".